The Best Thing That Ever Happened to You Mac N Cheese Recipe by Bridget Eileen

 Couple handfuls of Panko or Regular Breadcrumbs

-Dashes of (to your preference) parsley, paprika, turmeric, coriander, garlic powder, salt, pepper
+Dashes of (to your preference) parsley, paprika, red pepper flakes, turmeric, coriander, garlic powder, salt, pepper

 Blend in a blendy thing that you have (food processor/ mortar and pestle/ wooden spoon and countertop) until crumbed